 In the same token, just because you’ve paid hundreds of dollars for software does not mean you will have a professional sounding project.
 The rule of thumb here is relative to your budget and goals as well as your understanding of the software you’re recording with.
 If you don’t know how to use the software you have, costly or not, it’s of little value to you.

-Now to be fair let me say that there are some industry standard options when it comes to the best recording software in the studio.
+Now to be fair let me say that there still is an industry standard option when it comes to the best recording software in the studio.

 Here is a list of other recording software options that are worth investigating as well.

-Adobe Audition CS6 (Free, Fully Functional 30 Day Trial)
+Adobe Audition (Free, Fully Functional 30 Day Trial)

 Ardour (100% free, but only runs on Linux and Mac and is best for the tech savvy person)

 Reaper (Download Free)

 Let me summarize the answer to our question.
 What is the best software for home recording?
-Know that one of the most popular industry standard options today is Pro Tools.
+Know that one of the most popular industry standard option today “might be” Pro Tools.
 However, that doesn’t mean there isn’t a better option for you personally.
-If you don’t have the budget for Pro Tools (or just want to use something else) then try looking into one of the free or affordable options above.
+If you don’t have the budget for Pro Tools (or just want to use something else) then try looking into one of the free or more affordable options above.
+Personally…

 I would recommend Reaper for the most affordable, full featured software for home recording.

-If you do have a reasonable budget to work with ($300 +), you might consider Cakewalk’s Sonar X3 Producer.
+If you do have a reasonable budget to work with (around $300), you might consider Cakewalk’s Sonar X3 Producer.
 X3 Producer comes with many virtual instruments and is packed with tons of features for this budget range.
 Either way, find a program that fits your budget and needs that you’re able to learn at whatever your level of experience with home music recording.